 Recommended previous knowledge

-- 10 credits overlap with KJM5110 - Inorganic Structural Chemistry (continued)
+- 10 credits overlap with KJM-MENA5110 – Inorganic Structure Chemistry.

-- 10 credits overlap with KJM-MENA5110 - Inorganic Structural Chemistry
+- 10 credits overlap with KJM5110 – Inorganic Structural Chemistry (continued).

-The course comprises 36 hours of lectures and 24 hours of seminars.
-In addition you are supposed to familiarize yourself with a topic you choose together with your teacher.
+The teaching includes 36 hours of lectures and 24 hours of seminars.
+In addition, you must familiarize yourself with a topic you choose together with the course coordinator.
 Below you see suggestions for relevant topics:

-- Translational and rotational symmetry, what ar these, and how are they combined in crystal structures.
+- Translational and rotational symmetry: what are these, and how are they combined in crystal structures.

 - Matrix calculations, additions, inversions and multiplication.
 The properties of matrices.

-- Other topic chosen in agreement with your teacher.
+- Other topic chosen in agreement with the course coordinator.

-Based on what you learn, you will make a written or oral presentation that will be discussed with yout teacher and fellow students.
-The form of the presentation will be decided at the beginning of the semester.
-The presentation has to be approved before you can attend the exam.
+Based on what you learn, you will make a written or oral presentation that will be discussed with the course coordinator and fellow students.
+The form of the presentation will be decided by the course coordinator at the beginning of the semester.
+The presentation must approved before you can sit the final exam.

 The first lecture is mandatory.
-If you are unable to attend, the Expedition Office has to be informed in advance (phone 22 85 54 46).
-If you fail to register as an active student for the course in either of these ways, you will loose the access to the course for the given semester.
+If you are unable to attend, the student administration at the Department of Chemistry has to be informed in advance.
+If you fail to register as an active student for the course in either of these ways, you will lose access to the course for the given semester.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.